wavefrontHQ/docs/pages/doc/integrations_log_data.md

 * When traffic is split between nodes, each node tracks its own counter.
 The counters collide when they are sent to Wavefront.
 * Information about the actual source (host) is lost.

+The [Create Metrics from Logs for Real-Time Cloud Application Monitoring](https://www.wavefront.com/creating-metrics-logs/) blog post discusses a real example and complements this page.

 ## Installing and Configuring a Wavefront Proxy

 The Log Data in-product integration guides you through installing a Wavefront proxy.
 To access this integration: